maw101/Aber-Past-Paper-Retriever/README.md

 * [Python 3 Requests](https://pypi.org/project/requests/)

 ## Usage
+Once the requirements are satisfied:

+Clone or download the project to your machine.

-Once the requirements are satisfied in a terminal window run:
+Then in a terminal window run:

 ```
 python3 aber_past_paper_retriever.py